fmi/java-course/04-collections-and-generics/lab/01-car-store/README.md

   public Model getModel();

   /**
-  * Returns car's year of manufacture.
+  * Returns the year of manufacture of the car.
   */
   public int getYear();